frithnanth/raku-Math-Libgsl-Matrix/README.md

 say ($m1.get-row($_) for ^3); # $m1 affected as well; output: ([1 1 1 1] [1 12 12 1] [1 12 12 1])
 ```

-### mat-view-array(Math::Libgsl::Matrix::View $mv, @array where { @array ~~ Array && @array.shape.elems == 2 })

-This is not a method, but a sub; it's not imported unless one specifies :witsub.
-It creates a Matrix object from the Raku shaped array.
-When using a complex type (Complex64 and Complex32) the array elements are Nums; the real and imaginary part of the complex number are represented by two Nums, so the second index of the shaped array must be doubled.
-For instance to get a 7x7 complex matrix, declare the array this way:

-    my Num @data[7;14] = (…);

-### mat-view-array-tda(Math::Libgsl::Matrix::View $mv, @array where { @array ~~ Array && @array.shape.elems == 2 }, size_t $tda)

-This is not a method, but a sub; it's not imported unless one specifies :witsub.
-It creates a Matrix object from the Raku array, with a physical number of columns $tda which may differ from the correspondig dimension of the matrix.
-When using a complex type (Complex64 and Complex32) the array elements are Nums; the real and imaginary part of the complex number are represented by two Nums, so the second index of the shaped array must be doubled.

 ### mat-view-vector(Math::Libgsl::Matrix::View $mv, Math::Libgsl::Vector $v, size_t $n1, size_t $n2)

-This is not a method, but a sub; it's not imported unless one specifies :witsub.
+This is not a method, but a sub; it's not imported unless one specifies :withsub.
 It creates a Matrix object from a Vector object.
 The resultimg matrix will have $n1 rows and $n2 columns.

 ### mat-view-vector-tda(Math::Libgsl::Matrix::View $mv, Math::Libgsl::Vector $v, size_t $n1, size_t $n2, size_t $tda)

-This is not a method, but a sub; it's not imported unless one specifies :witsub.
+This is not a method, but a sub; it's not imported unless one specifies :withsub.
 It creates a Matrix object from a Vector object, with a physical number of columns $tda which may differ from the correspondig dimension of the matrix.
 The resultimg matrix will have $n1 rows and $n2 columns.

 ### row-view(Math::Libgsl::Vector::View $vv, size_t $i where * < $!matrix.size1)